rondlite/reaction-docs/website/versioned_docs/version-v1.1.0/icon.md

 title: Icon
 ---

-The icon components give you a simple way to use the available icon sets in Reaction with one component.
+The icon components give you a simple way to use the available icon sets in Demand with one component.

 ## Import